Entry regulations

 Data source: Our World in Data / European Center for Disease Control.
 The data is only available at country level and is updated daily.

-Wearing a mask is recommended, but it is only mandatory in medical facilities.
+Wearing a mask is recommended, but it is only compulsory in medical facilities.

 Shops and markets have reopened.